Vendicated/Vencord/docs/1_INSTALLING.md

 Install `pnpm`:

-> :exclamation: This next command may need to be run as admin depending on your system, and you may need to close and reopen your terminal for pnpm to be in your PATH.
+> :exclamation: This next command may need to be run as admin/sudo depending on your system, and you may need to close and reopen your terminal for pnpm to be in your PATH.

 ```shell
 npm i -g pnpm